To understand the future of digital transformation, it’s essential to look back on its history.

 By 2021, 76% of adults worldwide had accounts with banks or mobile money providers, making digital payments mainstream globally.

 However, digital currencies often face challenges in everyday use due to their isolated systems, creating friction for consumers.
-The biggest hurdle is making digital currencies work with each other and traditional cash systems.
+The biggest hurdle is making digital currencies interoperable with traditional cash systems.

 For example, using airline miles to pay a restaurant bill requires converting them into another currency, like a gift card, highlighting the complexity of using digital value in daily transactions.